jcortejoso/nvm-contracts/doc/UPGRADES.md

 ]
 ```

-Moreover for each network, [dori](https://github.com/oceanprotocol/dori) needs to detect the roles and their addresses from a pre-defined wallets config file.
+Moreover for each network, [Nevermined Contract Tools](https://github.com/keyko-io/nevermined-contract-tools) needs to detect the roles and their addresses from a pre-defined wallets config file.
 The following configuration should be an example for `wallets-<NETWORK_NAME>.json`:

 ```json